Recycling Kitchen Cabinets – How It Works

 Ask your architect or designer about resale or donation possibilities, or contact one of the recycled building materials middlemen.
 Find out from them what types of cabinets and other kitchen essentials are in demand.
 Everything should be spotlessly clean and in very good to excellent shape.
 Their age is not as important as the amount they have been used; obviously, the less the better.
 Items that you wish to resell will normally be taken on a consignment basis, meaning you won’t receive any payment until a buyer has been found.

 The Buyer’s Side

-Recycled kitchens are generally sold as is, with neither a warranty nor refund or exchange privileges.
-Your shopping will be simpler if you are well-informed and flexible as to what your cabinetry needs are.
-You also need to know where to look.
-The New York City area, with its plethora of wealthy home owners, is an excellent source of high quality cabinets and appurtenances.
-Try to find a New York remodeling contractor who is willing and able to work with recycled materials to inspect the cabinets before you confirm the deal.
-Move quickly though, as materials are usually sold on a “First come, first served” basis.
+Recycled kitchens are generally sold "as is," with neither a warranty nor refund or exchange privileges.
+Your shopping will be simpler if you are well-informed and flexible as to your cabinetry needs.
+You also have to know where to look.
+The New York City area, with its plethora of wealthy homeowners, is an excellent source of high quality cabinets and appurtenances.
+Try to find a New York remodeling contractor who's willing and able to work with recycled materials to inspect the cabinets before you confirm the deal.
+Move quickly, though, as materials are usually sold on a “first come, first served” basis.

 Don’t blow your entire remodeling budget on the cabinets themselves.
 It pays to set aside some funds to adjust them to fit your kitchen, as well as other considerations.
 For example, cabinets that were built on site may need backs added.

 Keep an open mind and use your imagination to envision how the cabinets available within your price range could be utilized to create your new kitchen.
 If there are some units with less-than-perfect fronts, for instance, the doors could be removed to create stylish open shelving.